jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 ## Dynamic Configuration Changes

-Another important feature of Spring Cloud Config Server is the posibility of refreshing the client configuration at runtime, without restarting the JVM, and you only need to enable the `/refresh` endpoint to take adavantage of this feature.
+Another important feature of Spring Cloud Config Server is the posibility of refreshing the client configuration at runtime without restarting the JVM.
+To take advantage of this feature you need to enable the `/refresh` endpoint.

 Go to your client application properties file and include the endpoint: